Skip to main content

 Prerequisites

-To export your product data to Google Merchant Center via any data upload option, you need:
+To export your product data to Google Merchant Center via URL, you need:

 1. A Google Merchant Center account.

-1. Relevant FTP or SFTP server credentials, such as a username and a password.
+2. Relevant SFTP server credentials, such as a username and a password.

 To add GMC authentication to your Productsup account: